Akshat-ui-git07/pqc-python-benchmarks/README.md

 Op1 = Encaps (ML-KEM) / Sign (ML-DSA, SLH-DSA)
 Op2 = Decaps (ML-KEM) / Verify (ML-DSA, SLH-DSA)
 CV = Coefficient of Variation (lower = more consistent)

+## Key Observation

+ML-DSA signing CV stays between 60-75% whether background apps are open or closed.
+ML-KEM KeyGen CV drops from ~45% to ~17% when background processes are closed.
+This shows two completely different types of variance — one from rejection sampling inside the algorithm, one from the Python environment.
+C implementations show under 1.5% CV for the same deterministic operations.